 Automatic Configuration of Proxy Server

-Associate the configured policy to devices/groups
+Associate the configured policy with macOS devices

 If the policy has not been saved,

 - Navigate to Policy Targets > +Add Devices.